Lingodeer

 This isn’t to say that Lingodeer is perfect or that it should be the only resource you use to study.
 There are still quite a few things that could be improved.
 I’ll get into those a bit later though.

-Currently, Lingodeer offers the following courses taught in English – Japanese, Korean, Spanish, French, Chinese, German, Portuguese, and Vietnamese.
+Currently, Lingodeer offers 12 courses, plus a beta version of Arabic.
+The courses include English, Japanese, Korean, Spanish, French, Chinese, German, Portuguese, Thai, Russian, Italian, and Vietnamese.

-Additionally, there are courses taught in other languages.
-For example, you could take an English course taught in Korean, or a Japanese course taught in German.
+You can take courses in other languages besides English.
+For example, you could take an English course taught in Korean or a Japanese course taught in German.

-For this review, I decided to try out their German, Chinese, and Spanish courses.
+For this review, I decided to try out the German, Chinese, and Spanish courses.
 I’m fairly advanced in both Spanish and Chinese but am brand new to German.

 lingodeer2